 extra-values.yaml) in the following format:

 plugin.yaml is a valid helm values file used to define the plugin's sidecar configuration and additional RBAC rules needed to function properly.
-If you want to distribute that plugin for others, it's also possible to install a plugin through an URL:
+If you want to distribute that plugin to others, it's also possible to install a plugin through a URL:

 You can take a look at the vcluster-sdk repo for some working examples.

 A plugin runs with the same permissions as vCluster itself does in the Kubernetes cluster and can also define additional permissions through its